ArrowElectronics/aws-iot-dragonconnect-c/functionality/circuit.md

 layout: topic
 ---
 # Introduction
-The <font class="dragon_font">Dragon</font>Connect example includes the ability to manage an LED.
+The DragonConnect example includes the ability to manage an LED.
 You will need the following components to complete the circuit

 * A breadboard
 * Wire